Background in Data Science, Survey Methodology, and Policy Analysis.

 • Qualtrics

-Research Associate, Center for Economic and Social Research
+Research Scientist, Center for Economic and Social Research (CESR)

 University of Southern California